 Average Salary |

-Private PA | £80,000 |
+| Private PA | £80,000 |

-Senior PA | £50,000 |
+| Senior PA | £50,000 |

-Junior PA | £40,000 |
+| Junior PA | £40,000 |

-- Managing complex schedules and travel arrangements
+- Managing highly complex schedules and global travel

-- Handling confidential projects
+- Handling sensitive, confidential projects and information

 1. Industry